QuentinRa/blog.quentinra.dev/programming/web/android/viewmodel/index.md

     // implement your ViewModel here
     // ❌ the simplest usage, stock variables var count = 0
-    // ✅ see LiveData for proper usages
+    // ✅ see LiveData for proper usage
 }
 ```
 </div></div>